How to Make A Chocolate Truffle Christmas Tree

 We visit our favorite chocolate shops in Estes Park, Colorado each summer on our family vacation.

-Imagine my family with eyes glazed over as we try to decide which chocolate we want today. (or even just this hour!)
+Imagine my family with eyes glazed over as we try to decide which chocolate truffle we want today. (or even just this hour!)

 Creating a chocolate truffle Christmas tree was an expansion of the recipe and soon became a tradition.